MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

 The production where I had to look for instancing was using Redshift, and unfortunately, it seems that, at that time, the instancing features where "minimally" implemented and some stuff was missing/broken.
-Fortunately, Redshift developer's Juanjo was very responsive and very quickly, fixed all the issues I found.
+Fortunately, Redshift developer Juanjo was very responsive and very quickly, fixed all the issues I found.
 Discussion can be found `in this thread
 <https://redshift.maxon.net/topic/33461/more-documentation-for-instancing-in-katana?_=1634997159560>`_
 (maxon account required).